What is The Double Opt-In Email Introduction

 If you think two people really should meet for a specific reason, ask both of them independently if they want to be connected, and give a specific reason why it is that it would be mutually beneficial for them to be connected.
 Then make an introduction which introduces each party briefly

-What an opt-in email looks like
+What a double opt-in email looks like

 My friend Mary at Twitter is playing with ephemeral communication and hopes to make a big impact.
 They have raised $560m to date.
 She mentioned she read your blog and wants to ask you some questions about why they need to send a pitch deck before meeting VCs.